moussaclarke/beatportapi/README.md

 ## Todo

 * Store the tokens somewhere and re-use until expiry
-* Get rid of the need for callback uri
 * Get some sanity into the variable / method names
 * Add some proper error catching / messaging
 * Test and document other query types.